EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

 values merged.
 These are called *virtual properties* because they don't really exist as Doctrine entity properties.

-First, add this new virtual property (`name`) to the entity configuration:
+The first step to use a virtual property is to add it to the entity configuration as any other property:

 ```yaml
 easy_admin: